Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

 ## Prerequisites

-To enable auto exposures, you should meet the following:
+To configure downstream exposures automatically, you should meet the following:

 1. Your environment and jobs are on a supported [release track](/docs/dbt-versions/cloud-release-tracks) dbt.
 2. You have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).